Ordisoftware/Hebrew-Calendar/README.md

 - Add lunar months board with meanings, lettriqs, study tools, edition and export.
 - Add parashah reminder at the start of the week.
-- Add lock session action in active reminder box.
-- Add option to choose default auto-lock action.
 - Improve auto-lock session box.

 #### In progress - Version 8.0

+- Switch from SQLite ODBC Driver to SQLite-Net with SQLitePCLraw nugets.
 - Optimize overall performances.

-- Switch from SQLite ODBC Driver to SQLite-Net with SQLitePCLraw nugets.
+>- Add lock session action in active reminder box.

+- Add option to choose default auto-lock action.
 - Add parashot context menu in shabat reminder box, navigation window, and tools menu.
 - Code refactoring and quality improvement.
 - Some UI improvements.